A Viva Viagem card is a quick and easy way to pay for journeys on public transport in Lisbon.

 If you lose your Viva Viagem card during a journey, you might be charged a penalty fare.

 Your Viva Viagem card expires one year after the date of purchase.

 How to use Viva Viagem

-Make sure you charge your card with tickets or money before you get on the bus, tram or funicular, since you won’t be able to charge Viva Viagem there.
+Make sure you load your card with tickets or Zapping money before you get on the bus, tram or funicular, since you won’t be able to load Viva Viagem there.

 On some gate card readers (not all), you may be able to see the remaining balance, but you do need to look quickly.

 If for some reason, at the end of your journey, you cannot swipe the card (e.g. a ticket gate is open due to a technical problem), don’t worry as there is a time limit of 90 minutes for each journey, and the correct fare will be deducted from your Viva Viagem card once the time limit expires.

 On ferry & suburban train